The Ultimate Guide

 An editor performing a copy edit will look at language, consistency, and accuracy.

 As the copy editor begins to take a closer look at the text, spelling and grammar are checked.
-The copy editor will, of course, attempt to remove and flag all errors that they are able to find.
-Yes, that means that proofreading isn’t just about spellcheck either!
+The copy editor will correct all errors that they are able to find.

 Although both “email” and “e-mail” may be correct, they should not both be used within the same text.
 The copy editor will consult the style guide to make a decision, and then make sure that each instance of the word is the same.